guosamuel/progressing-forward-front-end/README.md

 ![Log In Page](https://github.com/guosamuel/progressing-forward-front-end/blob/master/READMEphotos/1.%20Log%20In%20Page.png)

 4. You can either sign up as a new user or log in as an existing user.
-For demostration purposes, you can log in with the following account:
+For demonstration purposes, you can log in with the following account:

 Username: ***Guest***